ArtemBurykin/crash-reporter/README.md

 # crash-reporter

 Another crash reporter.
 Allows a user to send a crash report via the end point (HTTP).
 Later the crash is added to a rabbitMQ queue to be sent to a slack channel.
+Also crashes are written to the DB.

 ## Requirements

 * RabbitMQ (2x or 3x)
 * JDK >8
+* PostgreSQL >12

 ## Usage with Docker